Félix Bracquemond: Ceramicist

-Other Work and Later Life
+Other work and later life

 A close friend of Édouard Manet, James McNeill Whistler, and Henri Fantin-Latour, he is represented in the latter's paintings, Hommage à Delacroix, 1864, preserved in Paris at the Musée d'Orsay and Toast with the Truth of 1865, destroyed by the artist.

 He married Marie Quivoron, a painter known as Marie Bracquemond, on 5 August 1869, in Paris.
 Their son, Pierre, claimed that Felix was jealous and critical of Marie's work.
 His beratement caused Marie to cease painting.

 He is also the author of a book entitled Du dessin et la couleur, published in 1886, very much appreciated by Vincent van Gogh, and a study on woodcutting and lithography.

 His best engravings are devoted either to landscapes or to animals: Reeds and teals (1882), Les Hirondelles (1882), Les Mouettes (1888).

-He was honored as an Officer of the Legion of Honor in 1889.
+He was appointed as an Officer of the Legion of Honor in 1889.

 Gabriel P. Weisberg called him the "molder of artistic taste in his time".

 Indeed, it was he who recognised the beauty of the Hokusai woodcuts used as packing around a shipment of Japanese china, a discovery which helped change the look of late 19th-century art.